 Of course they are going to fail.
 That’s like taking a person who has never golfed, walking them out to the golf course, giving them a club, and questioning why they can’t break 100.

 Most importantly, I think every young agent needs to find a mentor.
 Better yet, two or three mentors.
 Someone who has had success in the industry and is willing to help new agent find their way.
-This could be some from your office, a business professional, or an outside mentor or coach dedicated to your success.
+Mentorship and support could come from your office, a business professional, or an outside mentor or coach dedicated to your success.
 No one has ever achieved anything worthwhile on their own.

 I have been extremely fortunate to attend The National Alliance Producer School, worked with agencies who supported my CIC designation, and many great mentors along the way.
 New insurance agents must also realize that they must put in the time.